Picovoice/picovoice/README.md

 ![](resources/doc/rhino-benchmark.png)

-## Structure of Repository

 ## Demos

 ### NodeJS Demos

 We have provided an NPM package with file-based and microphone Picovoice demos.
 You can do a global NPM install to make the `pv-file-demo` and `pv-mic-demo` commands available.

 ```bash
 npm install -g @picovoice/picovoice-node-demo